awsmsrc/enabler/README.md

 # Enabler

 There are a fair few feature flip gems out there.
 None of them had *exactly* the feature set I needed.
 Most either flipped features globally or worked only on the basis of a user class.
-I needed to be able to switch features on for users, teams of users OR entirely different models altogether E.G Company
+I needed to be able to switch features on for users, teams of users OR entirely different models altogether E.G companies

 The goal of this gem is to enable very *granular* control of which users/teams/companies/customers/cats have access to which features.